itfinally/RetrofitJs/README.md

 ### Stream download
 In Browser, There is no way to download file by Ajax because Ajax always responding with string data, but you can use tag iframe to active browser download.

-But you can download file on node, as this follows:
+You can download file on node, as this follows:

 ```typescript
 @ResponseBody( ResponseType.STREAM )